verus-lang/verus/source/docs/internal/logatom/iris-comparison.md

     - when constructing the $AU$, you are given $P(x)$ and you produce either $P(x)$ or $Q(x, y)$
     - the abort case $(P(x)\mathop{-\!*}~^{Ei}{|\mskip-8mu\Rrightarrow}^{Eo}U)$ may defer the commit indefinitely due to greatest fixpoint ($\nu$)
     - the commit case $(\forall y.\ Q(x, y)\mathop{-\!*}~^{Ei}{|\mskip-8mu\Rrightarrow}^{Eo}\phi(y))$ resolves the atomic update

+In Iris, we are forced to resolve the atomic update eventually since we need the $\phi(y)$ to finish the proof of the weakest precondition.
+In Verus, we artificially force the user to resolve the AU using the `resolves` predicate.
+- `AtomicUpdate::resolves` is an uninterpreted spec function, from atomic updates to `bool`
+- It behaves like a prophesy variable, initially the value of the function is unknown, and we learn that the function evaluates to `true` when the atomic update is opened and resolved.
+- The user must prove that `au.resolves()` at the end of the logically atomic function.

 ### Atomic function call